Blog chevron right Education

 1. Total interview hours × 60 = audio minutes

-Example: 20 hrs × 60 = 1,200 min → 1,200 × $1.25 = $1,500 (direct) → $1,500 × 55.5 % F&A = $833 → total $2,333.
-Round up to $2.4 k in modular increments of $25 k.
+Example: 20 hours × 60 = 1,200 minutes → 1,200 × $1.25 = $1,500 (direct) → $1,500 × 55.5% F&A = $833 → Total request = $2,333 (round up to nearest $25,000 module for NIH).

-3. NIH-Specific Tips
+3. NIH-Specific Tips for Budgeting Transcription

 “We anticipate 1,200 minutes of research-interview transcription at an EDU rate of $1.25/min ($1,500) provided by GoTranscript (ISO-27001 certified).”

-• List “Transcription services — 1,200 min × $1.25 = $1,500” under Section F “Other”.
+• List "Transcription services – 1,200 min × $1.25 = $1,500" under Section F “Other.”

-• Apply your negotiated F&A rate after the line-item subtotal.
+• Apply negotiated F&A rate after subtotal.

 4. NSF-Specific Tips

-5. Address the 2025 NIH Justification-Language Mandate
+5. Address the 2025 NIH Justification Language Change

-6. Sample Budget-Justification Snippet (NIH Detailed)
+6. Sample NIH Budget-Justification Snippet (Detailed Budget)

 Other Direct Costs

-7. Frequently Asked Questions
+7. Frequently Asked Questions About Transcription in Grant Budgets

 Can I lump transcription under "Consultants"?

-Will reviewers cut this line?
+Will reviewers cut this budget line?

 Do data-management costs cover transcription?

-How early should I lock pricing?
+How early should I lock in pricing?